jjkallas/alienMaze/README.md

 # The galactic maze creator... with brain problems.
 ![alt text](/spaceMonster.png)

-A program that generates playable mazes filled with aliens curious about math!
+A program that creates playable mazes filled with aliens curious about math!
 Created in the Processing language by Jack Kallas.

 # FOR BIGGER OR SMALLER MAZE: